 - Genital herpes is an STI that results from sexual contact with someone who has the virus.

-- There are effective ways to manage herpes
+- There are effective ways to manage herpes.

 Herpes is one of the most common sexually transmitted infections in the U.S. It’s an infection caused by two different but closely related viruses, called Herpes Simplex Virus Type 1 (HSV-1) and Herpes Simplex Virus Type 2 (HSV-2).

 - HSV-1 is usually transmitted by touching and kissing but it can also be transmitted by sexual contact.
 Infections with HSV-1 may cause no symptoms or cold sores and/or fever blisters on the lips.
 It can also cause sores around the teeth and gums.
-HSV-1 is also spread by oral sexual contact and causes genital herpes.
+HSV-1 is also spread by oral sexual contact and can cause genital herpes.

 How common is herpes?